Italy visa refusal 2026: reasons, appeal, court — a real success story

 ?

-Pre-rifiuto (until 2025)
+Pre-rifiuto (before 2025)

 The consulate requested missing items

-Chance to correct mistakes
+Chance to fix mistakes

 Softer process

-From 2025
+Since 2025

-They can refuse immediately — without a pre-rifiuto
+They may refuse immediately — without pre-rifiuto

-Documents must be perfect the first time
+Documents must be perfect from the first submission

 Not all requirements are listed on the consulate website